AVEVA/AF-SDK-Programming-Online-Course/Exercise3/README.md

 This exercise picks up where Exercise 2 left off.
 However, to expose learners to a variety of different techniques, the data values ListBox in Exercise 2 has been replaced here with a DataGridView.

-This exercise requires several changes in your AFDatabase to account for event frames (notification instances) automatically triggered by Asset Analytics.
-See the file named **Weather Exercise 3.xml** to import as a new AFDatabase.

 Obviously, your database will need a Notification Rule Template in order to see notification instances (event frames).
+But a Notification Rule Template will need an Asset Analysis Template for generating event frames.
+And to generate event frames, you will need an event frame template.

+Examples of needed objects may be found in the file named **Weather Exercise 3.xml**.
+Import as a new AFDatabase.
+You may then backfill some analyses since yesterday.
+Once that is done, the event frames should be visible in the new form.